 - High Phosphorus Content

-- High-Fat Content
+- High Fat Content

 Can Chinchillas Eat Pears?

-If you offer your chinchillas pears it needs to be in small raisin size bites.
-1 CM by 1 CM is the recommended size for fruit when offered to a chinchilla.
+If you offer your chinchillas pears it needs to be in small raisin-sized bites.
+1 cm by 1 cm is the recommended size for fruit when offered to a chinchilla.

 Can Chinchillas Eat Green Apples?

 Additionally, you can only offer them 1 treat or green apple per day and it needs to be a very small serving.
 1 cm by 1cm.

 Can Chinchillas Eat Apple Sauce?

 Apple sauce contains even more sugar than apples.
-Additionally, apple sauce is a soft food which isn’t recommended for chinchillas.
+Additionally, apple sauce is soft food that isn’t recommended for chinchillas.

 Can Chinchillas Eat Apricots?

 You also need to ensure you only feed your chinchilla a very small amount of dried apricots and don’t feed your chinchilla dried apricots often.
-1-3 times per week at max.
-Chinchillas love dried apricots.
+1 to 3 times per week at max.